Still considering your options?

 The ALEKS Math Assessment is the only math test you are guaranteed not to fail!
-First-year students who have paid the non-refundable $230 enrollment deposit will receive instructions via the email address provided on their application beginning in early March to complete the ALEKS Mathematics Assessment for placement into math and chemistry courses.
+First-year students who did not take Calculus in high school will receive instructions via the email address provided on their application beginning in early March to complete the ALEKS Mathematics Assessment for placement into math and chemistry courses.
+Students who completed high school calculus do not have to complete the exam.
 ALEKS test results have no bearing on admission to the University but help place you in the appropriate level math course to best ensure your success. orientation.psu.edu/testing

 ATTEND NEW STUDENT ORIENTATION (NSO)

-Upon completion of the ALEKS assessment, first-year students will receive an email on how to register online for the one-day NSO program in June and July.
-At NSO, you will receive your student ID card, discuss your test results, and schedule classes with an academic advisor.
-You will also receive your Apple iPad as part of our Digital Fluency project.
+First-year students will receive an email with instructions on how to register for a virtual multi-day NSO session this summer.
+During NSO, you will learn how to navigate our student service system, LionPATH, review the financial aid and billing process, and schedule classes with an academic advisor.
+You will also receive your Apple iPad as part of our Digital Fluency Project.
 You will be asked to activate your Penn State Access Account at home before you attend NSO.
 Your access account is different from your 9-digit Penn State ID. orientation.psu.edu/reservation